ModelOriented/kernelshap/README.md

 The "kernelshap" package implements Algorithm 1 in the supplement of [Journal link](https://proceedings.mlr.press/v130/covert21a.html) with pairwise sampling.

 Along with SHAP values, their standard errors are calculated.
+This allows to monitor convergence of the algorithm.

 The main function, `kernelshap()`, requires these three arguments: